-The economy is thought to be the most important factor affecting real estate appreciation.
-Obviously, mortgage rates, employment, business growth, government programs and quite a few other national determinants have a noticeable influence on your house's worth.
-However, your home's value and the elements that play the most significant role in its appreciation are particular to the local Austin economy and housing market.
+However, your property's value and the things that play the biggest role in its appreciation are particular to the local Austin economy and housing market.

-Recent home sales - You should receive data on the recent real estate sales in the districts that you're interested in from your REALTOR®.
+The latest home sales - You should receive reports on the recent real estate sales in the districts that you're interested in from your REALTOR®.
 You'll need to analyze figures like how long a house stays on the market and asking price versus selling price.